5 Types of Self-care for Moms

 It is important to be social.
 Even if you are an introvert, it helps to have one or two friends you can hang out with and talk with.
 Did you know research shows you actually live longer if you are social?
 So if you are not a social persona by nature, it will help to start small.
 Find short outings you can attend even if you feel uncomfortable and push yourself to meet people and make friends.
 You will find after time this will become easier.

 After Covid-19, this became more important than ever.
 Losing the sense of being social can affect everyone, kids and moms alike.
 Humans are meant to be social!
-So try to plan a Zoom meeting with your girlfriends or a coffee outside social distanced.
-The much need “girl” talk will help you feel happier and more refreshed.
+So try to plan a Zoom meeting with your girlfriends or a coffee outside while social distancing.
+The much-needed “girl” talk will help you feel happier and more refreshed.

 Self-care Ideas for Moms final thoughts: